nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 ## Background

-Often when inheriting code, the first I check for is test coverage.
+Often when inheriting code the first thing I check for is test coverage.
 This may be a strange place to look.
 But I've found that you very quickly understand the quality of the codebase by inspecting the tests.

 _Things randomly break in production_ -> _No Tests_.